QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Kerosyn.md

 ### Affiliations

 Being one of the three deities of the Children of the Flame, Kerosyn is very strongly affiliated with them.
 They hate the attention though, and especially hate being worshiped, so they try very hard to avoid the organization and its members.
-The one exception to that is [The Sixth Storyteller](../The%20Sixth%20Storyteller), because he respects Kerosyn's wish to be treated as an equal, so he keeps Kerosyn informed and relays information from them back to the organization.
+The one exception to that is [[../The Sixth Storyteller|The Sixth Storyteller]], because he respects Kerosyn's wish to be treated as an equal, so he keeps Kerosyn informed and relays information from them back to the organization.

 ## History

-Most of Kerosyn's history during [Era Dira](../../World/History%20&%20Events/Era%20Dira) is described in [The Account](../../World/History%20&%20Events/The%20Account).
+Most of Kerosyn's history during [[../../World/History & Events/Era Dira|Era Dira]] is described in [[../../World/History & Events/The Account|The Account]].

 ## Trivia